cloudevents/spec/cloudevents/extensions/verifiability.md

 ### Test Vectors

-An example test vector may look like:
+An example test vector is defined below:

 ```
 [